Rohitbhakat/address_book/README.md

 Example/Help ---
 Have logged the longiture and latitude for help to search close location within the provided distance and latitude and longitude

-Have used address as :- (San Francisco, CA, USA, New York City, NY, USA, Sydney, Australia)
+Have used address as :- ("San Francisco, CA, USA", "New York City, NY, USA", "Sydney, Australia")

 API to check swagger - http://localhost:8080/docs